garhul/dash/README.md

 In the scripts folder there's a few helpful scripts, refer to the readme file in that folder for instructions on each one of those

-## Brief architecture tour
+## How does it work?
-Images will come once I find a satisfactory solution for doing a diagram, and not less important the time to do so.
+Images will come once I find a satisfactory solution for doing a diagram, and not less important, the time to do so.

 So a brief explanation goes like this:
 The server connects to a mosquito broker and can perform a scan on a given ip address range for detecting [aurora devices](https://github.com/garhul/aurora).

-When those are detected they get added to an in-memory list of devices, if persistence is enabled the list gets written to the disc.
+These devices expose an info endpoint which provides a json with relevant device info, after detecting a valid response from such endpoint the server will then add this info to a list and notify connected clients of device list changes.

-From this list the server can send commands to the devices and also work with schedules and groups.
+The client then will render a control widget for the given device and expose some controls, these controls emit a command via an REST api endpoint to the MQTT broker and when the device state chages it will announce such changes in an announcement channel which the server is subscribed to, after a change message is received the server will update the data for that device and notify the client, reflecting the changes.

 It also collects information from (weathers stations)[https://github.com/garhul/weather_stations], and presents them on a simple timeseries plot